rust-console/gba/book/src/01-quirks/03-volatile_destination.md

 state), but the `asm!` you use once you're ready is just a single instruction with no return value.
 The compiler can't tell what's going on, so you just have to say "do it anyway".

+Note that if you use a linker script to include any ASM with your Rust program (eg: the `crt0.s` file that we setup in the "Development Setup" section), all of that ASM is "volatile" for these purposes.
+Volatile isn't actually a _hardware_ concept, it's just an LLVM concept, and the linker script runs after LLVM has done its work.